kaliyaa19/sweet-potato/README.md

 # sweet-potato
-Just a potato without a recipe
+Just a potato without a recipe.
+This repository is for practicing the GitHub Flow.